signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 > Don't forget to check [the Amazon program for startups](https://aws.amazon.com/activate/founders/) for additional funding and discounts!

 > **Warning**
-> We provide some solutions for Windows OS, please check the reference for other operation systems.
+> We provide some solutions for Windows OS, please check the reference for other operating systems.

 > **Note**
 > As a sample application, we will create an app written in Python (Flask).

-Before we start, let's define the list of task we would like to accomplish:
+Before we start, let's define the list of tasks we would like to accomplish:
-- [ ] Create an application (in terms of AWS) and deploy it
+- [x] Create an application (in terms of AWS) and deploy it
-- [ ] Attach our own domain name and provide SSL
+- [x] Attach our own domain name and provide SSL
-- [ ] Create the database and connect to it (we will work with PostgreSQL)
+- [x] Create the database and connect to it (we will work with PostgreSQL)

 #### Prerequisites
 You need the following tools and programs to be installed:
 1. IDE.
 We use [MS VS Code](https://code.visualstudio.com/)
 2. Python.
-At the moment, it's version the 3.8 but you can [download a fresher version](https://www.python.org/downloads/)
+At the moment, it's the version 3.8 but you can [download a fresher version](https://www.python.org/downloads/)
 3. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 4. [AWS EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).